shiwenli0908/Information-Theory-and-Source-Coding/README.md

 ## TP3 Learned data compression

 Lossy compression involves a trade-off between throughput and distortion.
-This lab implements a model similar to an autoencoder to compress images from the MNIST dataset.
+This TP implements a model similar to an autoencoder to compress images from the MNIST dataset.

 The method is based on the paper [End-to-end Optimized Image Compression](https://arxiv.org/abs/1611.01704).